SSC Meetups 2018: Times And Places

 Location: Guddenstraße 7, Munich

-Contact: lw1@platz.de, or see meetup page or Facebook group
+Contact: lw[at]1platz.de, or see meetup page or Facebook group

 Nashville, Tennessee